Challenges in severe asthma

 Confirming the diagnosis of asthma, assessing contributory factors, and optimizing treatment strategy are the key steps for consideration in the diagnosis and management of severe asthma.2

-To date, there has been great progress in the diagnosis and management of severe asthma,5,6 with biologics representing a major advancement in the treatment landscape.7 However, many patients with severe asthma are poorly controlled
+To date, there has been great progress in the diagnosis and management of severe asthma,5,6 with biologics representing a major advancement in the treatment landscape.7 However, many patients with severe asthma are poorly controlled.

 A recent study found that approximately 50% of patients with severe asthma in the USA remained suboptimally controlled despite treatment with standard-of-care medications.8 This significant finding was described following a retrospective and prospective analysis of the International Severe Asthma Registry – a data set including 3286 US patients receiving GINA Step 5 treatment or with severe asthma remaining uncontrolled at GINA Step 4 (December 2014 to December 2017).
 Poorly controlled asthma was defined in this study according to Asthma Control Test (score 5–15) or Asthma Control Questionnaire (score >1.5) categorizations.8